charlesvardeman/sensorthings-dorking/Notes.md

 # Notes on using the golang [gost](https://github.com/Geodan/gost) implementation of the [OGC sensorthings specification](http://docs.opengeospatial.org/is/15-078r6/15-078r6.html).

 ## Other Implementations and related projects.
 There is also a javascript node implementation called [whiskers](https://github.com/eclipse/whiskers) sponsored by the [Eclipse Foundation](https://eclipse.org/) for their [IoT](https://iot.eclipse.org/) project. that seems less mature.
 A second javascript [implementation](https://github.com/mozilla-sensorweb/sensorthings) is being developed by the Mozilla Foundation and looks a little more mature.
 It is being developed as part of Mozilla's IoT [Connected Devices](https://wiki.mozilla.org/Connected_Devices) project.
 The connected devices project also has a [ir Quality Sensor Network](https://wiki.mozilla.org/Sensor_Web) being developed.
+There are a series of YouTube videos in the [SensorUP](http://www.sensorup.com) YouTube [Channel](https://www.youtube.com/channel/UCRiwubGrY1zYSt4GOu3Ohvg).
+SensorUp is a commercial entity that is developing IoT solutions based on the OGC SensorThings standard.

 ## Installation
 This repository contains a docker compose file that will automatically build the gost service stack from dockerhub and github repositories.
 It requires that [docker](https://www.docker.com/) be installed on your system.
 To launch the stack in the same directory as the compose file: